dustinpfister/blog_posts/_posts/threejs-examples-tree-sphere-world.md

 ### 1.2 - Experiment with creating simple models that are just groups of mesh objects

 I have wrote a number of posts thus far that have to do with crating a model that is really just a group of mesh objects.
 It is these mesh objects that are used to create an over all model that looks like something.
-This kind of approve might be crude compared to the more professional way of doing this sort of thing that would just involve a single geometry, however I have found that this kind of model still works fine with what it is that I would like to do with three.js.
+This kind of approach might be crude compared to the more professional way of doing this sort of thing that would just involve a single geometry, however I have found that this kind of model still works fine with what it is that I would like to do with three.js.
+This simple tree sphere model is a simple static example of this kind of module that might serve as a good basic starting point for making this sort of thing.
+However I also have a number of other more complex modules that have some kind of animation that can be used with them.

 ## 2 - The World model